Recording and reminiscing; with occasional bokdrols of wisdom, one hopes.

 Then Willie Panelbeater found an after-market window-winding mechanism for me.
 The driver’s door window is back in business.
 Once again I am rolling up to tollbooth windows nonchalantly.

 Meantime, the two rear windows had been playing up for quite a while, and eventually conked.
-So far we’ve been unsuccessful in our search of Olde parts suppliers and scrapyards, so I have had to Heath-Robinson a fix for the left rear door.
+So far we’ve been unsuccessful in our search of Olde Parts Suppliers and scrapyards, so I have had to Heath-Robinson a fix for the left rear door.

 – Window Closed –– Window Open –